-In the arena, enterprises need to constantly monitor for changing trends, different ways to meet a customer need, how the interplay of technology and other industries play on business models, and so on.
-In essence, management must be asking constantly what jobs of customers they can do next.
-While sustainable competitive advantage is in jeopardy, there are many opportunities that offer shorter competitive advantages.
+In the arena, enterprises need to monitor for changing trends constantly, different ways to meet a customer need, how the interplay of technology and other industries play on business models, and so on.
+In essence, management must constantly be asking what jobs of customers they can do next.
+While the sustainable competitive advantage is in jeopardy, there are many opportunities that offer shorter competitive advantages.
 Spotting these advantages quickly, scaling up r rapidly, exploiting that advantage and eventually disengaging from that business and moving resources to other opportunities are the skills for competing effectively in the transient advantage era.